nightroman/FarNet/PowerShellFar/README.md

 Opens an interactive editor associated with the main session.
 See [Interactive](#interactive).

-**Int.session**
+**Inter.async**

-Opens an interactive editor associated with a local session.
+Opens an interactive editor associated with an async session.
 See [Interactive](#interactive).

 **Power panel**